aanckr/co3-final-project/README.md

 # **Nirvana**

-The Nirvana App is designed to be a travel companion for planning and exploration.
+The Nirvana app is designed to be a travel companion for planning and exploration.
 Whether you're currently travelling or you want to plan your vacation, our app aims to enhance your travel experience by providing insights and recommendations.

 ## Contributions